Champion (British TV series): Production

+Writing credits on the series, with Carty-Williams, go to Ameir Brown, Isis Davis, Emma Dennis-Edwards and Edem Wornoo.
+Directing episodes are John Ogunmuyiwa, Adeyemi Michael, Christiana Ebohon-Green and Caleb Femi.

+In March 2024, Carty-Williams confirmed the series would not be returning for a second series.

 Music

 Ray BLK is making her acting debut on the series and is music executive on the project, along with Ghetts.
 Candice-Williams wrote music for the series and had the music before the story and used it to help form the characters with their personalities matching their musical styles.
+A song from the series written by Ray BLK, My Girl, was released as a single on 30 June 2023.